 It is estimated that nearly 7% of children in Chin State die before their 5th birthday, more than twice the national average.
 The principle causes of death are treatable, such as diarrhoea, acute lung infections and malaria, exacerbated by underlying malnutrition.

-Traditional livelihoods in Chin State are rooted in agriculture; usually paddy rice, mobile fowl and livestock farms and slash and burn crop-planting techniques.
-However, deforestation and changes in rainfall and climate are reducing farmer’s yields.
-Cash crops cannot compete with lowland products or those arriving from other countries, and falling levels of rice and maize, the local staple diet, are being produced.
+Traditional livelihoods in Chin State are rooted in agriculture; usually paddy rice, mobile fowl and livestock farms, and slash and burn crop-planting techniques.
+However, deforestation and changes in rainfall and the climate are reducing farmers' harvest.
+Cash crops cannot compete with lowland products or those arriving from other countries.
+Falling yields of rice and maize, the local staple diet, are all factors making life harder.
 In addition, safe water supplies for drinking and crop irrigation are insufficient for local demand.